telekosmos/phonegap-plugin-push-mixpanel/README.md

 > Register and receive push notifications

+> Added Mixpanel constants for 'onMessageReceived' method

+> Added some cancel logic that able remove some notifications in android

+> Stuck in 1.8.1 version of original 'phonegap-plugin-push' by the moment

 # What is this?

 This plugin offers support to receive and handle native push notifications with a **single unified API**, and **with no dependency on any other plugins**.